jvz/musigma.blog/_posts/2017-04-20-microservices.md

 This allows more room for experimentation with newer technology and design patterns which can then be shared with other developers to help improve the overall system.

+Choosing appropriate programming languages, libraries, and frameworks are only one part of the many choices required for each microservice.
+Since most applications contain some sort of persistent state, most applications require some sort of database or general persistent storage area.
+When separating an application into microservices, each microservice can and should have ownership over the data it needs while providing access to it through its own public APIs.
+A common problem in many actual implementations of microservices is sharing databases between services.
+Not only does this tightly couple those applications in regards to scaling, schema management, and other administrative tasks, but it also destroys a lot of the advantages of using a microservice architecture.
+Though in practice, a single database cluster can be used to serve multiple microservices, as long as each microservice uses its own database within that cluster, the choice to physically separate that database is much easier than when multiple applications share a database, even if they use their own tables.

+The choice of database, cache, and other infrastructural addons to applications should be left to the individual microservices, though in order to make the operations sides of things at least somewhat practical, it is generally a good idea to limit the number of different choices to use.
+For example, an organization may wish to standardize on a single type of [relational database][postgres], a single [NoSQL database][cassandra], a single [time-series database][influxdb], a single [distributed cache][redis], etc. Of course, this should remain more of a guideline rather than a hard rule in order to prevent wasted effort fighting the tools rather than using what works best in each use case.

 An important consequence of the physical separation between microservices is that it makes it more difficult to create minimally cohesive systems.
 No longer